Crannog: Types and problems with definition

 Crannogs took on many different forms and methods of construction based on what was available in the immediate landscape.
 The classic image of a prehistoric crannog stems from both post-medieval illustrations and highly influential excavations, such as Milton Loch in Scotland by C. M. Piggot after World War II.
 The Milton Loch interpretation is of a small islet surrounded or defined at its edges by timber piles and a gangway, topped by a typical Iron Age roundhouse.

 The choice of a small islet as a home may seem odd today, yet waterways were the main channels for both communication and travel until the 19th century in much of Ireland and, especially, Highland Scotland.
 Crannogs are traditionally interpreted as simple prehistorical farmsteads.
 They are also interpreted as boltholes in times of danger, as status symbols with limited access, and as inherited locations of power that imply a sense of legitimacy and ancestry towards ownership of the surrounding landscape.

 A strict definition of a crannog, which has long been debated, requires the use of timber.
 Sites in the Western Isles do not satisfy this criterion, although their inhabitants shared the common habit of living on water.
-If not classed as "true" crannogs, small occupied islets (often at least partially artificial in nature) may be referred to as "island duns., But, rather confusingly, 22 islet-based sites are classified as "proper" crannogs due to the different interpretations of the inspectors or excavators who drew up field reports.
+If not classed as "true" crannogs, small occupied islets (often at least partially artificial in nature) may be referred to as "island duns".
+Rather confusingly, 22 islet-based sites are classified as "proper" crannogs due to differing interpretations of inspectors or excavators who drew up field reports.

 Hebridean island dwellings or crannogs were commonly built on both natural and artificial islets, usually reached by a stone causeway.
 The visible structural remains are traditionally interpreted as duns or, in more recent terminology, as "Atlantic roundhouses".
 This terminology has recently become popular when describing the entire range of robust, drystone structures that existed in later prehistoric Atlantic Scotland.